Battersea: Railway age

 Battersea was radically altered by the coming of railways.
 The London and Southampton Railway Company engineered their railway line from east to west through Battersea, in 1838, terminating at the original Nine Elms railway station at the north east tip of the area.
-Over the next 22 years five other lines were built, across which all trains from London's Waterloo and Victoria termini would – as today – travel.
+Over the next 22 years five other lines were built, which continue to carry all of the trains to and from London's Waterloo and Victoria termini.
 An interchange station was built in 1863 towards the north west of the area, at a junction of the railway.
 Taking the name of a fashionable village a mile and more away, the station was named 'Clapham Junction': a campaign to rename it "Battersea Junction" fizzled out as late as the early twentieth century.

 During the latter decades of the nineteenth century Battersea had developed into a major town railway centre with two locomotive works at Nine Elms and Longhedge and three important motive power depots (Nine Elms, Stewarts Lane and Battersea) all in an initial pocket of north Battersea.
 The effect was precipitate: a population of 6,000 people in 1840 was increased to 168,000 by 1910; and save for the green spaces of Battersea Park, Clapham Common, Wandsworth Common and some smaller isolated pockets, all other farmland was built over, with, from north to south, industrial buildings and vast railway sheds and sidings (much of which remain), slum housing for workers, especially north of the main east–west railway, and gradually more genteel residential terraced housing further south.